-Litigation And Dispute Resolution - Arbitration & Dispute Resolution - Poland
+Litigation And Dispute Resolution

 2. Defense of the counterparty

-Once the lawsuit is properly lodged to the court, the copy of it will be delivered to the defendant, indicating a period within which the defendant must respond — in practice almost always 14 days (however the court may provide a longer period).
+Once the lawsuit is properly lodged to the court, the copy of it will be delivered to the defendant, indicating a period within which the defendant must respond.
+The court sets a deadline for filing a statement of defense, typically not shorter than 14 days, although longer periods are frequently granted depending on the complexity of the case.

 The response / defense shall contain all arguments of the defendant and all motions to admit evidence.